abhishekkarki/Cloud-computing/README.md

 - Exercise on FaaS

-You can find in detail information about all the problems I faced during building this project and then techniques applied to come over them in the log.txt file.
+You can find detailed information about all the problems I faced during building this project and then techniques applied to come over them in the log.txt file.

 ### Application development using Node.js